 The Master of Philosophy (MPhil) is a one-year, research-only master's degree.
-It provides an opportunity for you to undertake a research topic of an applied or professional nature under the supervision of Māori and indigenous development staff.
+It provides an opportunity for you to undertake a research topic of your interest under the supervision of Māori and indigenous development staff.
 It can also serve as a pathway to more advanced research at doctoral level.